harshaindunil/PEMtoXML/README.md

-# PEM to XML Converter for .NET
+# PEM to XML Converter for .NET Framework

 This project provides a .NET Framework library for converting PEM-formatted keys into XML format, suitable for use with the `RSACryptoServiceProvider` class.
 It supports various PEM formats, including RSA private and public keys, PKCS#8 private keys (both encrypted and unencrypted).

 ## Features